 Diet and cancer: What we know and what we don’t

-While the view that diet is linked to cancer has persisted for millennia, connecting the two has not been so easy.
+While the view that diet is linked to health has persisted for millennia, connecting the two has not been so easy.
 In fact, identifying the links between diet and cancer has been one of the most difficult tasks of modern science.
 This difficulty has not stopped many news and online sources (and even researchers) from claiming that certain diets will prevent, treat, or even cure cancer.
 But is the food-cancer link evidence-based?

 1. How did modern medicine’s infatuation with diet, fat, and cancer begin?

 Several scientific figures had a remarkable impact on medical research during the twentieth century.
 One of these figures was UK physician Sir Richard Doll.
-After revealing the link between irradiation and leukemia, Doll and his mentor Austin Bradford Hill confirmed the link between tobacco smoke and lung cancer.1 (Others had been part of the discovery as well, though Doll and Hill have received the most credit.)
+After revealing the link between irradiation and leukemia, Doll and his mentor Austin Bradford Hill confirmed the link between tobacco smoke and lung cancer.2 (Others had been part of the discovery as well, though Doll and Hill have received the most credit.)

 The latter association would bring Doll widespread fame within the medical field, and eventually knighthood.
 A major irony was that his findings were confirmed in a study of over 40,000 British physicians, revealing a strong link between smoking and lung cancer, premature death, and an array of other health issues.3

 Videos about cancer